 Sec.
 4657P Batas Pambansa Blg.
 344 - An Act to Enhance the Mobility of Disabled Persons by Requiring Certain Buildings, Institutions, Establishments and Public Utilities to Install Facilities and Other Devices.
 In order to promote the realization of the rights of disabled persons to participate fully in the social life and the development of the societies in which they live and the enjoyment of the opportunities available to other citizens, no license or permit for the construction, repair or renovation of public and private buildings for public use, educational institutions, airports, sports and recreation centers and complexes, shopping centers or establishments, public parking places, workplaces, public utilities, shall be granted or issued unless the owner or operator thereof shall install and incorporate in such building, establishment or public utility, such architectural facilities or structural features as shall reasonably enhance the mobility of disabled persons such as sidewalks, ramps, railings and the like.
 If feasible, all such existing buildings, institutions, establishments, or public utilities may be renovated or altered to enable the disabled persons to have access to them.
+(Circular No. 656 dated 02 June 2009)

 Sec.
-4658P Republic Act No. 9994 ñ An Act Granting Additional Benefits and Privileges to Senior Citizens, Further Amending Republic Act No. 7432 of 1992 ßß 4658P - 4699P 13.12.31 as Amended by Republic Act No. 9257 of 2003.
+4658P Republic Act No. 9994 ñ An Act Granting Additional Benefits and as Amended by Republic Act No. 9257 of 2003.
 To be able to give full support to the improvement of the total well-being of the elderly and their full participation in society, and to motivate and encourage them to contribute to nation building, senior citizens shall be provided with express lanes in all pawnshops, including all their branches and other offices.
 If the provision of express lanes is logistically impossible in any particular branch or office of any pawnshop, said branch or office shall ensure that senior citizens are accorded priority service.
 The provision of express lanes and/or priority service shall be made known to the general public through a clearly written notice prominently displayed in the transaction counters of all pawnshop branches and/or offices.
 (As amended by Circular No. 805 dated 08 August 2013)